kavisliit/kavindu_Chamith/README.md

 I am a full-stack developer 👨‍💻 who like to learn new technologies.🚀🥰</div>

-- 🔭 I’m currently working as a trainee Software Engineer at HCL Technologies.
+- 🔭 I’m currently working as a trainee Software Engineer at CodeGen International (Pvt) Ltd.

 - 🌱 I’m currently a 3rd year Software Engineering undergraduate at SLIIT (Sri Lanka Institute of Information and Technology)